neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 Phylogenies can be based on any animal trait.
 Commonly, in studying animal behavior, you will encounter phylogenies based on *genetic sequence data*.
 :::

----
-> ⏳ 20 min
+Today and tomorrow, you will be working on understanding what phylogenies are and phylogenetic analyses that are used to study animal behavior.
+All of the information that you need for today is contained on this page.
+However, this page also links you to tools that you can use in the future to study the phylogenetic basis of behavior.

+(phylogeny_day1)=
 ## Genetic Sequences

-All animals have genes (generally, sequences of nucleutides, usually abbreviated A, T, G, and C).
+All animals have genes (generally, sequences of *nucleutides*, usually abbreviated *A*, *T*, *G*, and *C*).
 [GenBank](https://www.ncbi.nlm.nih.gov/pubmed/23193287) is the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences.
 The [nucleotide search](https://www.ncbi.nlm.nih.gov/nucleotide/) lets you search for species names and genes.
+Here, I have provided you with example sequences from the GenBank to refer to.[^genbank]

-If you want to use this resource directly, you can refer to the [FAQ](https://www.ncbi.nlm.nih.gov/books/NBK44863/) to get you started.
-In this document, I provide you with example sequences from the GenBank.
+[^genbank]: If you want to use this resource directly, you can refer to the [FAQ](https://www.ncbi.nlm.nih.gov/books/NBK44863/) to get you started.

+---
+> ⏳ 5 min

 <a id='fasta-files'></a>
 Below are two *FASTA* files downloaded from GenBank.
 "FASTA" is a common file format used to store genetic sequence data.
-The files are very simple; they contain a *header* followed by the sequence.
+The files are very simple; they contain a *header* (with *metadata* about the file) followed by a sequence of nucleotide codes.
 Click on the file headers to see its contents.

 :::{dropdown} HQ377551.1 *Chelonia mydas* isolate Satang_4 16S ribosomal RNA gene, partial sequence; mitochondrial; length 510
 GGCCGCGGTATCCTAACCGTGCAAAGGTAGCGTAATCACTTGTCTTTTAAATAAAGACTAGAATGAATGG